 Bringing the global spotlight to Latin America, Asia, and Africa; these case studies will explore international locations that are leading the way in the blue food revolution.

-- As the spotlight on blue food develops, how are global smallholders utilising technological advances in fintech, data platforms, and monitoring devices to increase yield and keep pace with large producers?
+- As the spotlight on blue food develops, how are global smallholders and fisheries utilising technological advances in fintech, data platforms, and monitoring devices to increase yield and keep pace with large producers?

 - What are the challenges within implementation and adoption while increasing digitalisation and technology usage among smallholders?